 - Hawai'i (the Big Island)

 - Excursions to view manta rays and spinner dolphins up close

 - The historic hill of refuge at Puuhonua o Honaunau Heiau

 - The NOAA Mauna Loa Atmospheric Observatory

-- Natural Energy Laboratory of Hawaii Authority
+- The energy technology incubator at Natural Energy Laboratory of Hawaii Authority

 The "hill of refuge" at Puuhonua o Honaunau